 Youth Access offers a directory of local youth information, advice and counselling services for young people aged 14-25.

 Counselling Directory lists thousands of counsellors and psychotherapists across the UK.
-Specialising in a number of issues, visit Counselling Directory to find a professional near you.
+Specialising in a number of issues, visit Counselling Directory to find a therapist.

 Stonewall is the UK charity for gay, lesbian, bisexual and transgender people and their allies.
 They offer information, advice and where to get local support.
 Visit their Information Service or call 0800 050 2020 for more information.